 Lake Toya: another spectacular lake with an even more spectacular backdrop.

-Day 3: driving South
+Hokkaido itinerary day 3: driving South (to Hakodate)

 Thanks to my Tep Wireless I could book one of the last available hotel rooms in Hakodate which happened to have an onsen.
 Onsen = Japanese spa with a VERY hot bath… Utter bliss!
 Read more how to visit an onsen in Japan.
-And no, I won’t post a picture of me visiting the onsen?.

 A word of advice: Golden Week is the busiest travel period of the year in Japan because it’s a public holiday, so book ahead when traveling during this period.
 My favorite sites to find accommodation are Agoda, Booking and Airbnb.

-Day 4: Hakodate and around
+Hokkaido itinerary day 4: Hakodate and around

 Itinerary: Hotel Yunokawa – Goryōkaku Castle – Hakodate Village – Hakodate Mountain walking trails – park place in Fukishima

 Goryōkaku Castle: we didn’t time our visit to coincide with the cherry blossom season, or sakura as it’s called in Japan.
-But it was icing on an already delicious cake (the cake being Japan?).
+But it was icing on an already delicious cake (the cake being Japan).
 Walking below thousands of cherry trees dressed in pretty pinks and whites was like stepping into a fairy tale…

 Hakodate Village: old brick houses and colonial villas.
 It was almost European!